bjc/clint/README.md

 This crate allows you to use closures for interrupt handlers in a heapless, no-std environment.

+## Cargo features
+The `HandlerTable` type uses a backing array for its closures.
+To configure the number of available slots, specify one of the following cargo features: `isr-8`, `isr-16`, `isr-32`, `isr-64`, `isr-128`, or `isr-256`.
+By default, 32 slots are available.

 # Example Code

 See the `examples` directory for some simple examples.